federgraph/trimm-420-data-format-delphi/README.md

 - allow the user to select the current parameter
 - allow the user to change the current parameter value

-The real application does all that, and it computes new coordinates for the model on the fly, according to the latest change to the value of the current parameter.
+The real application does all that, and it updates computed values for some of the coordinates on the fly, according to the latest change to the value of the current parameter.

 If you, as a developer, come up with a new implementation of the application shell,